Sfeir/sfeirschool-react/README.md

 # SfeirSchool React

-## Plan Exos
+## Exercise plan

 ## Day 1

 ### Intro JSX, Elements, Components as functions, Props

-Do not show advanced composition yet
+No advanced composition yet

 - ex01 - HandsOn (JSX and props)
-  only use function
+  only use function - no lambdas

 ### Component composition, Component Tree, Elements as Props, Children